RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/lock_store.md

  | get_or_create_lock(conversation_id: Text) -> TicketLock
 ```

-Fetch existing lock for `conversation_id` or create a new one if
+Fetch existing lock for `conversation_id`.

-it doesn&#x27;t exist.
+Alternatively, create a new one if it doesn&#x27;t exist.

 #### is\_someone\_waiting